openconnectivityfoundation/swagger2x/src/templates/C++IotivityServer/readme.md

             - post function to assign the variables from the request payload
                 - single type: integer, number and strings
                 - arrays
+                    - array members are set for an GET
+                    - array members are retrieved from an POST
                     - only arrays of a single type are handled. e.g. array of int, array of strings, array of number NOT handled: array of objects.
-                    - array members are NOT set by an POST
+                        - TODO: add complex objecs, see garage example of how to next objects (see client and server side)
                 - checks on minimum, maximum and readOnly, no update of the value if this occurs
-                    - TODO: do all the checks first before updating any variable
                 - check if the correct interface is used (oic.if.a or oic.if.rw)
     - main
         - creates all classes